Impurity-controlled vortex mobility and pair-breaking in fermionic superfluid rings: Results

-\ssec{Results} Representative snapshots from the time-dependent simulations are shown in Fig.~\ref{fig:Fig1}(a) for the case $w_0 = 7$, i.e., above the pair-breaking threshold, and for two configurations: without impurities ($N_d = 0$) and with $N_d = 6$ impurities.
-As expected, for the case of no impurities, the persistent current is unstable.
-Vortices are spontaneously nucleated (at the inner edge for $N_d = 0$), which leads to the decay of the current.
-Systematic simulations confirm that, for $w_0 > \wpb$, the persistent current cannot be stabilized regardless of the number of impurities introduced.
-This behavior contrasts sharply with observations \cite{kxhani, Pezz2024} in the BEC regime, where the addition of impurities or Josephson junctions can enhance the stability of the persistent current.
-This fundamental difference between bosonic and fermionic superfluids constitutes one of the main conclusions of this work.

-To make this statement quantitative, we introduce an energy-based diagnostic by computing the flow energy, which measures the total current in the system:
+Representative snapshots from the time-dependent simulations are shown in Fig.~\ref{fig:Fig1}(a) for the case $w_0 = 7$ and for two configurations: without impurities ($N_d = 0$) and with $N_d = 6$ impurities.
+As $w_0=7$ is larger than the pair-breaking threshold, the persistent current is unstable even without impurities, as found in \cite{Xhani_2025}.
+In fact, vortices are spontaneously nucleated (at the inner edge for $N_d = 0$, which next propagate to the bulk), which leads to the decay of the current.
+In the presence of impurities, instead, vortex motion can be controlled due to vortex-impurity interaction, as is evident in Fig.~1(a) for $N_d=6$.
+In order to investigate the role of impurity number and sizes on the superflow dissipation mechanisms, we introduce an energy-based diagnostic by computing the flow energy, which measures the total current in the system:

 This quantity includes contributions from both the superfluid and normal components, since within the DFT framework $\vec{j} \neq \rho\, (\hbar/2)\nabla\phi$ (the factor $2$ corresponds to the Cooper pair mass).
-This differs from, for example, the Gross–Pitaevskii approach, where the equality holds exactly.
+This differs from the Gross–Pitaevskii approach, where the equality holds exactly.
 Consequently, $\Eflow$ captures both vortex dynamics and normal-fluid dissipation~\cite{Xhani_2025}.
 We also monitor the condensation energy,